Mediator Probe PCR (MP PCR)

 Figure 1: Mediator probe (MP)

 Universal Reporter (UR): The universal reporter is a type of molecular beacon with an extended 3´-end allowing the complementary mediator to hybridise.
 In the stem structure of the universal reporter, the fluorescent dye (within the sequence) faces the quencher molecule (5´-end), so that the universal reporter shows no fluorescence in the closed state.
-Furthermore, the universal reporter also carries a blocking modification at the 3´-end avoiding elongation (Figure 2).
+Furthermore, the universal reporter also carries a blocking modification (UR-Block) at the 3´-end avoiding elongation (Figure 2).

 Figure 2: Universal reporter (UR)

 As usual, the desired target sequence is amplified by the primers while the PCR can be monitored by an increase in fluorescence.

 For this purpose, the mediator probe hybridises with its specific part to the target sequence.
 During the amplification step, the dangling mediator is cut off completely by the polymerase.
 The hybridised specific 3´-part of the mediator probe is digested subsequently, while the polymerase synthesises the complementary strand.

 The released mediator can now activate the universal reporter by binding to the single-stranded 3´-region of the UR and being extended by the polymerase activity.
 As a result, the fluorophore and quencher are separated from each other and the increased fluorescence can be detected.

 An enormous advantage over classic real-time PCR applications is the absence of a target-specific fluorescently labelled probe.
 With the mediator probe PCR the universal reporter can be used in different assays.
 Only the primers and the unlabelled mediator probe (MP) have to be redesigned.

 Multiplexing is also possible by using several universal reporters with appropriately selected fluorescent dyes.
 The mediator probes are designed so that they can hybridise to the corresponding universal reporter.